 Hoff beams as he reminisces about his childhood.
 When he was just two years old, he was already pulling his weight out in the fields, handing out crates as the farm workers harvested potatoes.
 “As soon as you could walk, your father would say: ‘come out and play’, but he actually meant come and help.
 Every farmer's child will tell you the same.
 We went to school with our rubber boots on.”
 His classmates got up at five o'clock; they had to go milk the cows.
 Or cut tulips, dig up red beets, top gladioli: “You talked about what was going on in the fields in the school playground.
 That you were topping your tulips or harvesting them.
 Others literally chatted about cows and calves.
 And nobody had a television.”
 He remembers the scene as clearly as if it happened yesterday.
 Accompanying his father to the ‘Melkvee Vakdagen’ in Liempde, the most important event for dairy and cattle farmers in our country.
 Admiring the latest tractors.
 “The revolution that took place in agriculture in the United States during the 1920s, was mirrored in the Netherlands in the 1950s and 1960s when everybody mechanised.
 The farmers had the task of feeding the Netherlands as the nation rebuilt itself after the war.
 I was privileged to play my part.”

 After a couple of years at a general secondary school, he attended the State Horticultural College in Hoorn, and went on to take a course in plant breeding in Wageningen.
 In 1970, he and his two brothers took over his father’s mixed farming business.
 “My educational background has given me a wide-ranging practical understanding of agriculture, horticulture and livestock farming.
 At home, we had 14 hectares of seed potatoes, 20 hectares of tulips and 15 hectares of lilies.”
 The three brothers soon decided to specialize in lilies for the cut flower market.
 Hoff Quality First expanded rapidly to become the second largest lily grower in our country, surpassed only by Vletter & Den Haan in Rijnsburg.
 “They were the Johan Cruijff of the sector and we were Ruud Krol by comparison.”
 Thanks to Jan de Graaff from Gresham, Oregon.
 A member of a well-known family of bulb growers in Lisse who emigrated to the United States.
 The man was a genius, Hoff says.
-“After years of trials and error, he managed to grow a wild lily that could withstand the rigours of being packaged and immediately opened up a new market.”
+“After years of trial and error, he managed to grow a wild lily that could withstand the rigours of being packaged and immediately opened up a new market.”
 That resilient plant became a craze.
 One stem, lots of volume.
 “Ideal for filling bouquets.
 A real money-maker.”

 Hoff Quality First eventually outgrew Hem.
 In addition, Hoff wanted to move somewhere with sandy soil, because lilies are an autumnal root crop.
 Clay is not a suitable soil for automatic harvesting in the autumn.
 So Hoff looked at possible sites in the Noordoostpolder, Breezand, Lelystad and Steenbergen.
 A walk-through the streets of nearby Bergen op Zoom sealed the deal for him.
-“We immediately felt at home, you know, simply because the town resembled Hoorn.”
+“We immediately felt at home, simply because the town resembled Hoorn.”
 In 1987, the company moved some of its operations to the new location.
 But 14,000 m2 of greenhouse capacity remained in Hem.
 For breeding and virus-free propagation of lilies.
 Because demand for this flower continued to rocket.
 They constantly developed new colours and new properties, suitable for all countries and climates.
 But the more Hoff travelled, the more he was confronted by the growing water shortage.
 And that caused him more and more concern.
 “Agriculture and horticulture together account for 73% of the total quantity of water used worldwide.
 In Africa, that figure is a horrifying 85%.
 And I realised that I was partly responsible.”

 At the end of the 1990s, he seemed to be the only person who was concerned about the declining groundwater level.
 In some countries, the rate of decline was as high as one metre per year.
 In spite of that, this issue was on none of the political agendas.
 Except in the province of North Brabant.
 This is deserving of a huge compliment in his opinion.
 Hoff: “North Brabant was one of the first areas in the world to decide to number all its water sources.
 Livestock breeders, horticulturists and arable farmers were required by law to report how much water they used.
 Scarcity of water as a policy, you have to applaud them.
 Especially when you compare this approach to the wastefulness that is common in other - much drier - countries.”